GSA/digitalgov.gov/content/events/2022/08/2022-08-11-uswds-monthly-call-august-2022.md

 **Slide 74:**	Later, when we had completed all the interviews, we created a crosswalk, where we integrated all the cards from all the interviews, and identified themes across all the interviews.
 This is when the color coding is helpful, because you can easily see if there are particular areas of interest just to SMEs, or just to digital teams.
 From there it was pretty easy to pick out the overall themes, including areas of interest, pain points, and priority transactions for pattern development.

-Whew.
 So that gets us through interviews and synthesis, but throughout the pattern development process we were also doing a deep dive into the research around inclusive design -- first in a general sense of how it was being incorporated into digital design, and then on a pattern level.
 In many cases we were lucky to have existing federal government models, but in other cases we had to look to those who are still in the process of doing the work and advocating for inclusive perspectives.
 Regardless, we looked at all best practices around creating effective designs, including those that are just emerging, so we could incorporate them into the patterns.

 After we used all this research to draft the patterns, we reached out again to stakeholders across the federal space to get the feedback on the patterns.